lightning/bolts/02-peer-protocol.md

     - SHOULD NOT send any more update messages.
     - MUST reply with `stfu` once it can do so.

+Both nodes:
+  - MUST disconnect after 60 seconds of quiescence if the HTLCs are pending.

 Upon disconnection:
   - the channel is no longer considered quiescent.